vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-1.md

 If no shebang is declared in shell script, it uses the default shell.

-Default shell can be cheched in Environment variable SHELL
+Default shell can be checked in Environment variable SHELL

 ```
 [opc@new-k8s ~]$ echo $SHELL